Along the Danube - Passau to Vienna

 Remarks

 The cycling itinerary on the Merlijn is fully guided.
-The itineraries on the Swiss Crown and Prinzessin Katharina are generally conducted self-guided except on certain dates on the Swiss Crosn, a guided option is offered (supplement applies.)
+The itineraries on the Swiss Crown and Prinzessin Katharina are generally conducted self-guided except on certain dates on the Swiss Crown, a guided option is offered (supplement applies.)
 See dates

 Important to know